SEPTA: Suburban contract operations

 Krapf Transit operated one bus line under contract to SEPTA in Chester County: Route 204 between Paoli Regional Rail Station and Eagleview.
 In 2025, SEPTA took over operation of this route.
 This route was operated from Krapf's own garage, located in West Chester, Pennsylvania.

 Krapf has operated six other bus routes for SEPTA in the past.
 Route 202 (West Chester to Wilmington), Route 205 (Paoli Train Station to Chesterbrook), Route 207 (The Whiteland WHIRL), Route 208 (Strafford Train Station to Chesterbrook), Route 306 (Great Valley to Brandywine Towne Center) and Route 314 (West Chester to Goshen Corporate Park) are no longer operating.

 SEPTA contracted bus operations before in Chester County.
 SEPTA and Reeder's Inc. joined forces in 1977 to operate three bus routes out of West Chester.
 These routes were Route 120 (West Chester to Coatesville), Route 121 (West Chester to Paoli), and Route 122 (West Chester to Oxford).
 Bus service between West Chester and Coatesville was a replacement for the previous trolley service operated by West Chester Traction.

 SEPTA replaced two of the routes with their own bus service.
 Route 122 service was replaced by SEPTA's Route 91 in July 1982, after only one year of service.
 Route 91 was eliminated due to lack of ridership.

 Route 121 was replaced by SEPTA's Route 92 in October 1982.
 This service continues to operate today.
 Since ridership on the Route 120 was strong it continued to operate under the operations of Reeder's Inc. even after SEPTA pulled the funding source.
 Krapf purchased the Reeder's operation in 1992 and designated the remaining (West Chester to Coatesville) bus route as Krapf Transit "Route A".
+SEPTA acquired the "A" Bus from Krapf's in August 2021 and rebranded it to Route 135.

 Route 205 (Paoli Station to Chesterbrook) was formerly operated by Krapf until late 2019, when it was merged into SEPTA's own Route 206 (Paoli Station to Great Valley).